ethereum/aleth/doc/private_net_sync.rst

 Mining
 ------
 - Mining will be done using the Aleth CPU miner (Aleth doesn't include a GPU miner because of the high maintenance and support costs.
 Please see `EthMiner <https://github.com/ethereum-mining/ethminer>`_ for GPU mining support).
-- Only one node will mine to keep your machine responsive.
+- We will only start mining for one node to keep your machine responsive.
-- If mining slows down your system too much or you'd like both nodes to mine, you can tune the number of mining threads via ``-t <thread count>``.
+- If mining slows down your system too much or you'd like to have both nodes mine, you can tune the number of mining threads via ``-t <thread count>``.

 Chain Configuration
 -------------------
-- You typically run a private chain using a chain configuration json file (this isn't strictly required, but it makes testing a lot easier since you can do things like lower the difficulty rate and pre-fund addresses).
+- You typically initialize a private chain using a chain configuration json file (this isn't strictly required, but it makes testing a lot easier since you can do things like lower the difficulty rate and pre-fund addresses).
 - The chain configuration json file format is defined here: https://github.com/ethereum/wiki/wiki/Ethereum-Chain-Spec-Format
 - Here's an example file: